kankittikan/kankittikan/README.md

 Software Developver
 -------------------

 I started learning to code with microcontroller for 5 years in high school.
-After I enrolled majoring in computer science, I found a passion about full -stack deverlopment.
+After I enrolled majoring in computer science, I found a passion about full-stack deverlopment.

 *   🌍  I'm based in Bangkok
 *   ✉️  You can contact me at [nongkan195@gmail.com](mailto:nongkan195@gmail.com)